This article describes how to enable and disable SSH on the UVC NVR.

-In more recent production runs of the UVC-NVR, there is a new default firmware loaded which has SSH disabled by default.
-This is a protection mechanism, since putting a server in a situation where it is directly accessible from the Internet with default credentials is a massive security risk.
+NOTES & REQUIREMENTS: In more recent production runs of the UVC-NVR, there is a new default firmware loaded which has SSH disabled by default.

 Table of Contents

-If you still had the default password, you should get a prompt to change the password upon first login.
-If you did not, go to the Maintenance tab and click Change Password.
+2. If the default password is still in place, a prompt will appear to change the password upon first login.
+If no prompt appears, go to the Maintenance tab and click Change Password.